Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

 <a name="validation"></a>
 ### Validation

-The following command will run a series of remote tests on the storage nodes to validate they are healthy and configured correctly.
+The following commands will run a series of remote tests on the other nodes to validate they are healthy and configured correctly.

 Observe the output of the checks and note any failures, then remediate them.
 1. Check CEPH